sparkflows/sparkflows-docs/docs/user-guide/variables-macros/variables/index.rst

 Overview
 --------

-Fire Insights allows you to define and use variables in various ways.
+Sparkflows allows you to define and use variables in various ways.

   * Variables can be defined at workflow level
   * Variables can be defined during workflow execution